Coronavirus incubation could be longer than 14 days; global infection numbers rise

 In the past few days, Iraq and Kuwait suspended direct flights to Iran, while Iraq temporarily halted new visas for Iranian nationals and, along with Turkey, imposed restrictions on travelers who had recently arrived from Iran.
 Kuwait Airways said Saturday that it would be chartering special flights to evacuate citizens from Mashhad, Iran.

-As fears mounted, Israel announced Saturday that nine Koreans who had recently returned to Korea from a tour in Israel tested positive for the virus.
+As fears mounted, Israel announced Saturday that nine South Koreans who had recently returned home from a tour in Israel tested positive for the virus.
 Israeli and Palestinian authorities on Saturday urged anyone who may have interacted with the group visiting from Feb.
 8 to 15 to self-quarantine as they work to trace who may have had contact with the tourists, who visited major cities including Jerusalem.

+Israel’s ambassador to China, Zvi Heifetz, was among those who self-quarantined, The Jerusalem Post reported, citing Israel’s foreign ministry.
+Heifetz took the same flight to Seoul as the South Korean tourists and is quarantined in Beijing, the report says.

+About 200 students and teachers who came into contact with the South Koreans have also self-quarantined, according to The Times of Israel.

 A spokeswoman for Israel’s Population and Immigration Authority said Saturday that all non-Israeli citizens arriving on a direct flight from Seoul to Tel Aviv that evening would be denied entry.
 Israel’s Health Ministry has ordered Israelis returning from South Korea to self-quarantine.